-For many individuals, smartphones are more than just a communication device – they have become indispensable parts of everyday life themselves.
+For many individuals, smartphones are more than just a communication device – they have become indispensable parts of everyday life.
 Whether it be calls, texts, sending and receiving e-mail, playing games, browsing the web, tracking nutrition, or scheduling important dates, smartphones have become an all-in-one device – thanks to the development of applications.
 Applications are at the heart of both the popularity and utility of smartphones, making mobile development an increasingly lucrative field for international students with computer science skills.
-This article will briefly explain what mobile development is, why it is a great avenue for international students interested in computer science, how to study mobile development, and give some example platforms with which mobile developers would be working (i.e. Android™ development, and iOS™ development).
+This article will briefly explain what mobile development is, why it is a great avenue for international students interested in computer science, how to study mobile development, and give some examples of platforms with which mobile developers would be working (i.e. Android™ development, and iOS™ development).

 What is Mobile Development?

 Many international students with computer science and programming backgrounds will already possess the skills required to dive into mobile development.
 Most of the tools needed for mobile development are free and can be used to make a salable program.
 Mobile development can be pursued by a team as small as a single individual, making it great for international students juggling a class schedule.
 Therefore, the ease with which international students with knowledge of programming languages can use their skills to develop ideas into applications, combined with the low to almost non-existent overhead of the endeavor, makes mobile development a great and lucrative option for gaining experience as a freelance developer.

 iOS™ development (for Apple devices) utilizes the less universal Obective-C and Object Pascal programming languages.
 Developers can freely acquire the SDK (software development kit) for iOS, however, uploading developed applications to the Apple marketplace can only be done after purchasing a developer's license for an annual fee of $99.
 Additionally, Apple imposes a set minimum price for the application (above which the developer can charge any amount), and they retain 30% of the revenue generated by sales of the application.